VilleK88/AuthManager-Portfolio/README.md

 ## Architecture

-The production backend source code is intentionally kept private because the project may be used in future commercial software.
+The production backend source code is intentionally kept private because the project may be used in future commercial software products.

 This repository serves as a portfolio showcase containing:

-* Documentation
-* Architecture diagrams
+* Architecture documentation
+* Authentication flow documentation
+* Database documentation
 * Development logs
 * Test results
+* Screenshots
-* Design decisions
+* Demonstration videos

 ## Project Goal

-Create a reusable authentication and licensing backend suitable for desktop applications and future commercial software products.
+Design and implement a reusable authentication and licensing platform suitable for desktop applications, websites, SaaS products, and future commercial software projects.